 Set the submission type slider to Private.
 (You can read more about private versus public submissions here.)

-Choose the capsule you wish to submit from the list, enter a description for the capsule, and click Submit Capsule.
+Choose the capsule you wish to submit from the list.

 After the submission is processed, open its entry in the Submission History list and copy down its revision ID.
 This will be a number like